-Incipient anodes in patch repairs are generated by the coupling of the passivated steel reinforcement bars in the patch repair with the reinforcement bars embedded into adjacent concrete with modest chloride contamination.
-The prevention of the formation of incipient anodes by discrete galvanic point anodes is not achieved by shifting the potentials of the corroding reinforcement bars as in cathodic corrosion protection but by shifting the potential of the passivated reinforcement bars towards potentials equal or more negative than the steel potentials of the reinforcement bars in the adjacent chloride contaminated concrete, eliminating the macro cell formed by the patch repair [10] as shown in figure 1.
+Incipient anodes in patch repairs are generated when the initially corroding steel rebars, embedded into the repair mortar of the patch repair, passivate and get coupled with the steel rebars embedded into adjacent concrete with modest chloride contamination.
+The prevention of the formation of incipient anodes by discrete galvanic point anodes is not achieved by shifting the potentials of the corroding reinforcement bars as in cathodic corrosion protection but by maintaining the potential of the reinforcement bars embedded into the repair mortar in the patch repair area at potentials equal or more negative than the steel potentials of the reinforcement bars in the adjacent chloride contaminated concrete, preventing the formation of the macro cell formed by the patch repair [10] as shown in figure 1.